steelwheels/JSTools/Document/jsh-man.md

 By using `--` option, you can pass arguments to be referenced by the JavaScript code.

+# JavaScript Package:
+The *JavaScript package* is the bundle of JavaScript files.
+It is a directory whose extension is `.jspkg` and contains multiple JavaScript files.
+The [manifest file](https://github.com/steelwheels/JSTools/blob/master/Document/manifest-file.md) must be put in the directory to present the file locations.

 # Main function
 When the `--use-main` option is given, the function named *main* is called (if it exists).
 ````